-In accordance with Section 26.45 (f), the Denton County Transportation Authority (DCTA) will submit its triennial overall DBE goal to FTA on August 1 of the year specified by FTA.
+In accordance with Section 26.45 (f), DCTA will submit its triennial overall DBE goal to FTA on August 1 of the year as determined by FTA.

-Denton County Transportation Authority (DCTA) will also request use of project-specific DBE goals as appropriate, and/or will establish project-specific DBE goals as directed by FTA.
+DCTA will also request use of project-specific DBE goals as appropriate, and/or will establish project- specific DBE goals as directed by FTA.

-The process generally used by Denton County Transportation Authority (DCTA) to establish overall DBE goals is as follows:
+The process generally used by DCTA to establish overall DBE goals is as follows:

 - 1. Establish a base figure for the relative availability of DBE's by using data from DBE directories and DCTA's bidders list. - 2.
 Examine all available evidence in the relevant market area to determine what, if any, adjustments to the base figure are needed.
 Information to be considered includes: - a.
-Current capacity of DBE's to perform work on DCTA's contracts, as measured by the volume of work DBE's performed in recent years. - b.
-DCTA's funded projects and budgets for the forthcoming three fiscal years, including types and location of work. - c.
-Participation of DBE's on DCTA's projects in previous years. - Based on the foregoing adjustments, DCTA will establish its DBE goals for the forthcoming three fiscal years as a percentage of the federal financial assistance funds that DCTA will expend for construction, design and engineering services and preventative maintenance during the respective fiscal years.
+Current capacity of DBEs to perform work on DCTA's contracts, as measured by the volume of work DBEs performed in recent years. - b.
+DCTA's funded projects and budgets for the forthcoming three fiscal years, including types and location of work.

+- c.
+Participation of DBE's on DCTA's projects in previous years. - 3.
+Based on the foregoing adjustments, DCTA will establish its DBE goals for the forthcoming three fiscal years as a percentage of the federal financial assistance funds that DCTA will expend for construction, design and engineering services and preventative maintenance during the respective fiscal years.

-Before establishing the overall goal, Denton County Transportation Authority (DCTA) will consult with organizations that are expected to have information regarding availability including as a minimum the Small Business Administration (SBA) and the U.S. Department of Commerce to obtain information concerning the availability of disadvantaged and non- disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and the Denton County Transportation Authority's efforts to establish a level playing field for the participation of DBEs.
+Before establishing the three-year overall goal, DCTA will consult with organizations that are expected to have information regarding availability including at a minimum the Small Business Administration (SBA) and the U.S. Department of Commerce to obtain information concerning the availability of disadvantaged and non-disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and the DCTA's efforts to establish a level playing field for the participation of DBEs.

-Following this consultation, we will publish a notice of the proposed overall goals, informing the public that the proposed goal and its rationale are available for inspection during normal business hours at DCTA's principal office for 30 days following the date of the notice, and informing the public that DCTA and DOT will accept comments on the goals for 30 days from the date of the notice.
-The notice will be issued in the newspaper of general circulation and posted on DCTA's website.
+Following this consultation, we will post a notice of the proposed three-year overall goal on DCTA's website, and the notice may be issued in the newspaper of general circulation informing the public that the proposed goal and its rationale are available for inspection during normal business hours at DCTA's principal office for 30 days following the date of the notice.
+The notice will inform the public that DCTA and DOT will accept comments on the goal for 30 days from the date of the notice.
 The notice will include addresses to which comments may be sent and addresses (including offices and websites) where the proposal may be reviewed.

-Our overall goal submission to DOT will include: the goal (including the breakout of estimated race-neutral and race-conscious participation, as appropriate); a copy of the methodology, worksheets, etc., used to develop the goal; a summary of information and comments received during this public participation process and our responses; and proof of publication of the goal in media outlets listed above.
+Our overall goal submission to DOT will include: the goal (including the breakout of estimated race- neutral and race-conscious participation, as appropriate); a copy of the methodology, worksheets, etc., used to develop the goal; a summary of information and comments received during this public participation process and our responses; and proof of publication of the goal in any media outlets listed above.